 Next, we made use of textual data which comprised the common shot boundary directory (also issued by TRECVID).
-This data contained a separate XML file for each video and includes textual information corresponding to each shot (residing in each video).
+This data contained a separate XML file for each video and includes textual information corresponding to each shot.
 Considering the format of this data (XML), we parsed and indexed it in a similar fashion to the video collection data.
-The resulting data from this process can also be found in Table 1, and indexed under the "Shot Table".
+The resulting data from this process can also be found in Table 1, and categorized under "Shot Table".

-The last set of textual data that was indexed includes the automatic speech recognition (ASR) output (provided by TRECVID along with the video data).
+The last set of textual data that was indexed includes the automatic speech recognition (ASR) output.
 This data had a different format than what was previously mentioned (i.e. not XML), so different techniques had to be used to extract the keywords.
-This procedure included simple string comparison and modification techniques as offered through the Java API.
+This procedure included simple string comparison and modification techniques as offered through various Java APIs.

-Embedded in this data (along with the keywords) were timestamps where the length of time and the time in which each keyword was spoken.
-Moreover, other tags indicated a timestamp for a certain block of time (i.e. for a "statement") as opposed to a single time of occurrence for each and every keyword.
-We would use this timestamp (for "statements") for keyword indexing and shot association purposes, and is discussed in more detail below.
+Embedded within the ASR data (along with the terms) were timestamps that indicated when the keywords were spoken and the duration of each.
+Moreover, other tags indicated a timestamp for a certain block of keywords (i.e. for a "statement.
+We would use this timestamp for keyword indexing and shot association purposes.
+More specific information regarding this process is discussed below.